Today I am going to talk about “3 Best Exercises For Healthy Blood Flow & Circulation In Your Legs” for 2023

 - numbing and tingling in your feet

-This is also very important because poor blood flow and circulation is one of the primary causes of a heart attack or stroke.
+This is also very important because poor blood flow and circulation are one of the primary causes of heart & brain problems.

 3 Best Exercises